rovellipaolo/gnome-shell-extension-sermon/README.md

   ✔ when pasing command execution result with containers, returns a list of containers ✔ when pasing command execution result without containers, returns an empty list

+Container.filterContainers()
+  ✔ returns the list of containers ordered by status
+  ✔ when no container is passed, returns an empty list

 Container.startContainer()
   ✔ when starting a container, container engine start command is executed